hackclub/hackclub/workshops/geometric_pattern/README.md

 Since the max values of RGB are 255, 255, 255 (which makes white), any values above that will be white.
 The `draw()` function executes so many times per second that you can't see the color change progression.

-We can have color progression while keeping the values below 255 by modding each of these by 256.
+We can have color progression while keeping the values below 255 by [modding](https://en.wikipedia.org/wiki/Modulo_operation) each of these by 256.
 "Modding a by b" means that we divide a by b, and take the remainder.
 For example, 5mod2 gives us 1, because 5 divided by 2 has a remainder of 1.
-This arithmetic operation is available to us in JavaScript with the `%` operator.
+This arithmetic operation is available to us in JavaScript with the modulo (`%`) operator.

 Let's change our incrementation code to incorporate this: